TGoddessana/fullask-rest-framework/README.md

 - FEAT : A new feature.
 - FIX : A bug fix.
 - TYPO : A typo fix.
-- DOCS: Documentation only changes. this includes "README.md", and "/docs/".
+- DOCS : Documentation only changes. this includes "README.md", and "/docs/".
 - REFACTOR: A code change that neither fixes a bug nor adds a feature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>